-1. Be an employee of an agency who is affiliated with the Georgia Association of Homes

-2. Be working on the Family and Child Welfare Practitioner Level 2 Award or an equivalent award from the national Center for Professional Certification (NCPC).
+- Be an employee of an agency who is affiliated with the Georgia Association of Homes and Services for children and/or who is affiliated with the National Center for Professional Certification; - 2.
+Be working on the Family and Child Welfare Practitioner Level 2 Award or an equivalent award from the national Center for Professional Certification (NCPC).

 Summer Semester Sem.
 Hrs.

-HUST 1105 Therapeutic Communications for
+HUST 1105 Therapeutic Communications for Healthcare Professionals 2

-Healthcare Professionals 3

-HUST 2150 Human Services Practicum 2
+HUST 2150 Human Services Practicum 3 2

 Fall Semester

-HUST 1115 Crisis Intervention 2

-HUST 2210 Community health/Mental Health Worker
+HUST 1115 HUST 2210 Crisis Intervention Community Health/Mental Health Worker 2

-Field Placement I 3
+HU31 2210 Field Placement I 3

-Spring Semester

-HUST 2220 Community Health/Mental Health Worker
+HUST 2220 Spring Semester Community Health/Mental Health Worker

 Field Placement II 6

 Certificate Total 16